With high-capacity toners and very fast print speeds, the L8360CDW can take on huge jobs.

 How we test

 To find the best color laser printers, we factor in criteria such as speed, price, maintenance costs, and any unique features that help them one-up the competition.
-With their moving parts, we also look at durability.

 The printer market evolves constantly, with manufacturers either introducing better models with new features or basic upgrades.
 So you can expect our picks to change, as well.
-But don’t worry: The models you see here will be with you for some time, and if we anticipate better models on the horizon, we will state that upfront to help you decide whether you should buy now or wait.
+But don’t worry — the models you see here will be with you for some time, and if we anticipate better models on the horizon, we will state that upfront to help you decide whether you should buy now or wait.